Are all sins equal?04 Apr 2016, by Doctrines in

-The Catholic Church teaches that all sins are not equal, or to make the point clearer for your understanding, the Church teaches that all wrong doing is sinful but not all sins are deadly.
-The Church distinguishes between mortal and venial sins and this makes some Christians raise eyebrows; how? they question the Church’s teaching.
+The Catholic Church teaches that all sins are not equal, or to make the point clearer for your understanding, the Church teaches that all wrongdoing is sinful, but not all sins are deadly.
+The Church distinguishes between mortal and venial sins, and this makes some Christians raise eyebrows; how?
+They question the Church’s teaching.
 They argue; did James not say that For whoever keeps the whole law but fails in one point has become accountable for all of it.
 For the one who said, ‘You shall not commit adultery’, also said, ‘You shall not murder.’
 Now if you do not commit adultery but if you murder, you have become a transgressor of the law?
 James 2: 10-11.
 James truly said that, but don’t misunderstand him.
-James talks here on partiality or selected obedience, where people chose or select the law to obey.
+James talks here on partiality or selected obedience, where people chose or selected the law to obey.
 It does not mean when you break any law, then you have broken all the laws, not at all.
-Jesus did not encourage anybody to call somebody a fool, but if one does, it doesn’t mean he or she can be held accountable for the sin of adultery also.
-Don’t misunderstand James.
+Jesus did not encourage anybody to call anyone a fool; but if you do, that doesn’t mean you should be held accountable for the sin of adultery also as well.

-Many none Catholics do not like to hear the word Sacred Tradition, it is unfortunate that there is nothing anybody can do about it.
+Many none-Catholics hates to hear Sacred Tradition; unfortunately, there is nothing anybody can do about it.
 However, the Church’s teaching on mortal and venial sins is scriptural, but before I take you through it, it is good we know exactly how the Church distinguishes between mortal and venial sins.

 Mortal sin is a sin whose object is not only grave matter but also committed with full knowledge of the sinfulness of the act and freely committed.
-Mortal sin therefore requires grave matter, full knowledge and complete consent.
-Grave matter here is specified by the ten commandments keeping in mind of how Jesus interpreted the law.
-For instance, he says that any man who looks at a woman lustfully already commits adultery with her, he expanded it if you like.
+Mortal sin, therefore, requires grave matter, full knowledge, and complete consent.
+The grave matter here is specified by the ten commandments keeping in mind how Jesus interpreted the law.
+For instance, he says that any man who looks at a woman lustfully already commits adultery with her; he expanded it if you like.

-On the other hand, a sin is considered venial when it is less serious matter, or without the full knowledge and consent of the person.
+On the other hand, sin is considered venial when it is a less serious matter or without the person’s full knowledge and consent.
 Venial sin does not deprive the sinner of sanctifying grace or destroys his or her friendship with God as such.
-It can however slow down our spiritual growth and gradually lead to mortal sin if not watched and avoided.
+However, it can slow down our spiritual growth and gradually lead to mortal sin if not watched and avoided.